binaris/functions-examples/five-minute-serverless-backend/README.md

 ## What's next?

 That's it!
 We've seen how simple and fast it is to create a scalable cloud backend using Binaris serverless functions.
 Visit our [developer site](https://dev.binaris.com/) for more tutorials and documentation.
-Vist our [binaris.com](https://www.binaris.com/) to learn more about the platform.
+Visit our [binaris.com](https://www.binaris.com/) to learn more about the platform.